French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 Key Takeaways

-• Saint-Jean-Cap-Ferrat is a luxurious peninsula with stunning views, best for those with a bigger budget.
+- Saint-Jean-Cap-Ferrat is a luxurious peninsula with stunning views, best suited to those with a larger budget.

 Discovering Villefranche-sur-Mer’s Charm

 Villefranche-sur-Mer really surprised me.
-It’s just a short hop from the bustle of Nice, but it feels like a completely different world.
-I remember arriving and just being struck by how colorful everything was – the buildings stacked up the hillside, the boats bobbing in the bay.
-It has this wonderful, lived-in village feel that’s hard to find elsewhere on the Riviera.
+It’s kind of a short hop from the bustle of Nice, but it feels like a totally different world all together.
+I recall arriving and almost instantly being caught off guard by how colorful everything looked, the buildings stacked up along the hillside, while the boats just bobbed in the bay.
+For a moment it was calm in a way that I wasn’t expecting, like the whole place was moving a bit slower than the rest.
+It has this wonderful, lived-in village feel that’s hard to find elsewhere among the small towns French Riviera is known for.

 A Picturesque Bay and Golden Sands